frederic-perez/AmE-dictionary/data/idioms.md

 __last resort__ The only remaining option that may help one or be of any use after all other options have been exhausted. _I didn’t really want to ask Mr. Stadler to write my college recommendation, but he’s my last resort at this point._
 __last straw__ :two: The final problem in a series of problems.
 __last-ditch attempt__ A final effort or attempt to solve a problem or avoid failure or defeat, especially after a series of failures or setbacks.
+__last-ditch__ :dart: Final, usually drastic or risky, with failure as the only alternative.
 __last-minute__ :two: (used before a noun) Done at the very last possible moment or opportunity.
 __latch on__
 __latch onto (someone or something)__